Last Updated on November 20, 2020 by CryptoCreed

 In January, Ethereum wasn’t even worth 10 dollars, whilst we’re trading them for over 300 dollars right now.
 It’s not very hard to see that Ethereum is growing & thriving like never before.
 It’s time now to help nature a bit by building your own Ethereum Mining Rig!

-In a previous article, http://cryptocreed.com/how-to-mine-ethereum, I explained how you, as a crypto-person, can start mining.
-Today, I will go more in-depth into the magical world of setting up your own Ethereum Mining Rig, which isn’t very hard, but isn’t very easy without some sort of help or guidance.
+In a previous article, how to mine Ethereum, I explained how you, as a crypto-person, can start mining.
+Today, I will go more in-depth into the magical world of setting up your own Ethereum Mining Rig, which isn’t very hard but isn’t very easy without some sort of help or guidance.

 What will you need?